luizgmneto/extended/docs/Readme.txt

 Just Register lazregisterextcomp package.
 Register your ibx, zeos, dbnet data connexion pakage.

-Need to compile lazextcore one time before linking lazarus.
+Need to compile lazextcore or typhonextcore one time before linking lazarus.

 Versioning is in each unit and global versioning is un lazextcomponents.lpk